 - An accurate, easily-understood patient statement

-Revenue cycle news via email or text messaging.
+Revenue cycle news via email or text message.
 Revenue cycle news can be simply the notification that the commercial payer has paid ‘x’ amount leaving a balance due (list amount) to be paid by a specific date.

 As revenue cycle experts, let's help the Boomers maintain their independence and control by meeting their expectations for their entire patient experience, from patient care all the way through to resolution of their account balance.